darrencaldwell/Piston/README.md

 # Piston
 WIP Digital version of a Card based game developed by Brendan Head, Oscar Katz, Sam Evans and Darren Caldwell

+## Frameworks
+Typescript : For interaction between the MongoDB database and in future the game itself.
+MongoDB    : NoSQL db for flexible card storage
+Docker     : For easy and replicable setup and running Unity      : Game Engine

 ## Services Checklist

 - [ ] Cards - In progress